manannn17/sum-of-points/README.md

-This project is subjected to copurights and it belogngs to the University of Illinois at Chicago
+This project is subjected to copyrights and it belogngs to the University of Illinois at Chicago

 # sum-of-points